Travis Kelce Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 - Note: Kelce's stats vs. Packers date back to 2016.

-- This week Kelce will face the NFL's seventh-ranked pass defense (235.4 yards allowed per game).
+- The Packers have the NFL's seventh-ranked pass defense this season, yielding 235.4 yards per game through the air.

-- The Packers have surrendered 14 touchdowns through the air (1.8 per game).
+- The Packers have given up 14 touchdowns through the air (1.8 per game).
 They are 19th in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Giants, Kelce grabbed four passes for 27 yards while being targeted six times.
+- In last week's outing against the Giants, Kelce was targeted six times, picking up 27 yards on four receptions.

 Kelce's Kansas City Teammates